 Sadly, the chances of copping the mag outside Japan are pretty slim (though they occasionally come up on eBay for four or five times the face value...).
 However, if you get the chance, have a listen to "Scarified."
 Even after 25 years, the track still stands up, and copping Alderete's killer tapping chops and crisp, plucked sixteenths will likely keep you in the woodshed for quite a while.

 23/08/2011 - If you don't know him by now... ♫

 Are you familiar with bassist Doug Johns?
 If not, you really should be...

 I thought I was relatively au fait with the Pedulla-wielding four-stringer until I helped him and his MD pull some transcriptions and charts together for an upcoming video project.
 Then I realized I'd only scratched the surface of his full output.

 03/06/2011 - Jazz legend Ron Carter still swingin' hard

 At 74, Ron Carter might be forgiven for resting ever-so-slightly on his fairly significant laurels.
 Not so: The jazz legend continues to tour, record and teach at a pace that would shame folks half his age.

 The tireless bassman will shortly be hitting a couple of Tokyo's finest jazz clubs with his Golden Striker Trio, and I was lucky enough to interview him for a Japanese daily.
-(The online version of the interview can be read here.)
+(The interview can be read here.)

 It was great to get his take on what's happening in the world of jazz and beyond, and to hear about his various projects (and -- of course -- his time with Miles).